All-Hands-AI/OpenHands/evaluation/swe_bench/README.md

 ## Test if your environment works

-Make sure your Docker daemon is running.
+Make sure your Docker daemon is running, and you have pulled the `eval-swe-bench:full-v1.0` docker image.
 Then run this python script:

 ```bash
 poetry run python evaluation/swe_bench/swe_env_box.py